Resurrection pastor Adam Hamilton addresses congregation after anti-LGBT vote

-The Rev. Adam Hamilton, senior pastor at the Church of the Resurrection, welcomes gay and lesbian members into his congregation and respects their desire to get married; he wasn’t always that way.
+The Rev. Adam Hamilton, senior pastor at the Church of the Resurrection, welcomes gay and lesbian members into his congregation and respects their desire to get married.
+But he didn’t always.

 “I was a conservative on this at one time myself,” Hamilton told a crowd of about 400 gathered at Church of the Resurrection in downtown Kansas City on Saturday.